Google AI Overview Citation Scraper avatar

 • Pre-launch content gap analysis — feed in the queries you want to rank for, see which domains Google currently cites, and target outreach to publishers in the cite list rather than chasing pure backlink volume.

-• Brand monitoring — does AI Overview cite your domain for queries where your brand is the answer?
-Most brands have no instrumentation here today; this is the cheapest way to find out.
+• Brand citation monitoring — does AI Overview cite your domain for queries where your brand is the answer?
+Most brands have zero instrumentation here today; this is the direct way to find out.

-• Competitive intelligence for AI Overview — track exactly which 3-5 sources Google's generative system trusts for each of your category's head queries; compare to traditional SERP rank.
+• Competitive intelligence — track exactly which 3–5 sources Google's generative system trusts for each of your category's head queries; compare to traditional SERP rank.

-• Selector drift monitoring — even if you don't care about citations, the selector_used column is a leading indicator of Google rotating AI Overview markup.
-Useful for SaaS observability of generative search behaviour.
+• Selector drift monitoring — the selector_used column is a leading indicator of Google rotating AI Overview markup.
+Useful for SaaS observability of generative search behaviour even if you don't mine the citation data directly.

-• Localised AEO — pair country=us and country=gb runs over the same query list to detect locale-specific citation behaviour (English-only in v0.1; multi-locale on the roadmap).
+• Localised AEO — pair country=us and country=gb runs over the same query list to detect locale-specific citation behaviour.

 ⚙️ How to use it